jez020/TritonDashboard/CONTRIBUTING.md

 ## Pull Request Process

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
-2. Complete all the fields in the pull request screen.
-They are required unless otherwise stated.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
+2. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
+3. Copy the content of [this file](https://github.com/jez020/TritonDashboard/blob/main/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md), if not already present when you are filling out a pull request form.
 4. Pull Requests can only be merged by a select few members of the team to ensure security.

 ## Code of Conduct